What happens when we do a web search and how does Google rank search results?

 Because if you’re trying to crawl the web and it takes you 30 days, you’re going to be out-of-date.

-And so at any given point, your main base index would only be so out of date because then you’d loop back around and you’d refresh that and that works very very well.
+And so at any given point, your main base index would only be so out of date because then you’d loop back around and you’d refresh that and that works extremely well.

 Instead of waiting for everything to finish, you’re incrementally updating your index.
 And Google has gotten even better over time.
 So at this point, it can get very, very fresh.
 Anytime it sees the updates it can find them very quickly.